Radiologic Sciences Bridge Program

 - Master’s Degree

-- Ph.D. in Health Professions with emphasis in Radiologic Sciences
+- Ph.D. in Health Professions with an emphasis in Radiologic Sciences

 - Certificate in Computed Tomography